 "It's politics over policy," says Arias, who is a TPS beneficiary from El Salvador.
 "The State Department knows best the situation in Haiti, the in-country conditions in Honduras and Salvador ... at the policy level they do have all the facts, all the information.
 This is about politics and most of all, it's part of a racist and xenophobic agenda of this administration."

-On Monday, the Department of Homeland Security revoked the Temporary Protected Status for more than 2,500 Nicaraguans living in the U.S., and gave them until January 2019 to either leave the country or change their immigration status.
+On Monday, the Department of Homeland Security revoked the temporary protected status for more than 2,500 Nicaraguans living in the U.S., and gave them until January 2019 to either leave the country or change their immigration status.

 Nicaraguans were granted this status after Hurricane Mitch hit Central America in 1998, along with nationals from Honduras and El Salvador.

-Nearly 57,000 Hondurans received a six-month extension on their Temporary Protected Status this week, after White House Chief of Staff John Kelly tried to pressure acting Homeland Security Secretary Elaine Duke to expel them, The Washington Post reports.
+Nearly 57,000 Hondurans received a six-month extension on their temporary protected status this week, after White House chief of staff John Kelly tried to pressure acting Homeland Security Secretary Elaine Duke to expel them, The Washington Post reports.

-Another 50,000 Haitians and nearly 200,000 immigrants from El Salvador remain in limbo about their status, which is set to expire unless the White House extends it.
+An additional 50,000 Haitians and nearly 200,000 immigrants from El Salvador remain in limbo about their status, which is set to expire unless the White House extends it.

 "We are preparing for the worst, and we think that ... we're going to be receiving bad news," Arias says.
 "We are organizing the community.
 We are informing the community.
 We're trying to prepare getting legal assistance and counseling for the families.
 There are thousands of families with U.S. citizen children, and that's something that the administration is not taking into consideration."

 In 2015, almost 3.4 million immigrants from Central America lived in the U.S. with nearly 40 percent of those from El Salvador, according to the Migration Policy Institute.
-The flood of Central Americans to the U.S. began in the 1980s and has continued due to natural disasters, gang violence, and other economic and political strife.
+The flood of Central Americans to the U.S. began in the 1980s and has continued owing to natural disasters, gang violence, and other economic and political strife.